We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Another highlight on this bike is the 48V, 14 Ah (672 Wh) battery, rated for 800 charge cycles.
 That’s a lot in terms of durability and longevity.
 This capacity translates to a range of 25 to 45+ miles, depending on how much assistance you require.
 If you rely on the throttle too much, expect a range of around 25 miles.
 But if you stick to PA levels 1-3, I think you can easily extend the range to 45 miles.

 The battery comes with a lock and a key, so you can easily remove it or lock it and leave it on the bike.
 There’s also a wide and clear LCD display mounted on the handlebar which will show you all the important stats such as speed, distance, battery level, time, level of assist, and so on.

 The LCD display also features a USB charging port, which is a very handy feature.
 I used it to keep my smartphone and other electronics charged at all times.
 Additionally, you can use it to install a supplementary USB-powered headlight on the handlebar for even better visibility.

 RadWagon 4’s main selling points are definitely the accessories it comes with.
 I love that it’s jam-packed with features that made my days easier while I was testing it.

 The stock accessories include front and rear fenders and a double-legged kickstand.
 It will keep the bike centered when you park it even when it is fully loaded.

 The bike also comes with a wheel skirt on the rear wheel, which will protect the passengers from the moving wheel.
-It will also prevent any loose cargo or straps from hitting the spokes and damaging them.

 This bike also features a telescoping seat post with a 375mm maximum length, as well as an adjustable stem with an 80-degree angle.
 This really helped me to find the right fit and feel comfortable while riding.
 The package also includes a wooden deck on the integrated rear rack that can be equipped further with more accessories.